How to Fix Scratches on Engineered Hardwood Floors

 Alternative Methods to Fix Scratches on Engineered Hardwood

 While using a floor repair wax or light buffing works for many homeowners, you can consider alternative methods to remove the appearance of scratches on engineered hardwood flooring.
 Discover some of the other scratch repair strategies you may want to try:

 - Steel wool: Light scratches may be fixed by steel wool rather than sandpaper.
 Rub fine steel wool lightly over the scratch to minimize its appearance.
 Be sure to go with the direction of the wood grain to avoid creating more scratches.

 - Wood filler: Use a plastic putty knife to apply premixed wood filler to a scratch.
-Make sure you choose wood filler that matches the color of your engineered hardwood flooring.
+Make sure you choose a wood filler that matches the color of your engineered hardwood flooring.

 - Seal the area: After using any of the methods mentioned here, including wax, sandpaper, steel wool, and wood filler, you can refinish and seal the area using varnish or polyurethane.
 Apply the product with a lamb’s wool applicator or natural bristle brush to prevent air bubbles from developing.